-We are seeking views on whether motor vehicles should be prevented from using Leys Lane a 1km route leading to Longstone Edge from Great Longstone, near Bakewell.
-Our proposal is to make a Traffic Regulation Order (TRO) to permanently prohibit motor vehicles from this route.
+We sought views on whether motor vehicles should be prevented from using Leys Lane a 1km route leading to Longstone Edge from Great Longstone, near Bakewell.
+Our proposal was to make a Traffic Regulation Order (TRO) to permanently prohibit motor vehicles from this route.

 The six-week consultation ran from 16 May 2013 to 4 July 2013.